Qbus-iot/qbus-mqttgw/README.md

 The software requires a few dependecies. sudo apt-get install -y tftp unzip

-If you don't have a MQTT server, we recommand using Mosquitto: sudo apt-get install -y mosquitto
+If you don't have a MQTT server, we recommand using Mosquitto.

 ### Setting up Qbus MQTT client
 First we need to unzip the tar files (this example uses the arm version, if you are installing on a Linux machine, use the correct version - arm / x86 / x64):